The session flows best when we have a sleepy baby!

 If you are a model call you will have to agree in advance that you are happy to use a pacifier/soother, if you change your mind I will terminate the session as it is unfair on both of us to spend the time if we may not get any images.

 I keep a stock of pacifiers/soothers in my studio which will be available to purchase for $5.00 if you have forgotten yours.

 What to Wear

 Spouse and/or other children

-If this is your first child, then Dad is welcome to stay, however it is still advisable for him to go for a coffee and come back afterwards.
+If this is your first child, then Dad is still welcome to go for a coffee and come back afterwards.

-This is where we get a little creative, we will wrap your baby in various wraps and position them in props that will make them look just magical!
+This is where we get a little creative, we will wrap your baby in various wraps and position them in props.

 The session takes place from mid morning and usually goes past the lunch hour.
 Please bring yourself lunch and snacks.
-Moms are welcome to eat in the studio room during the session. *****please don't try to tough it out, it's important to bring food to your session******
+Moms are welcome to eat in the studio room during the session.
+Due to Covid, you'll also need to bring your own water as well. *****please don't try to tough it out, it's important to bring food to your session******